-Aliya Bhatia is the Executive Director at Vot-ER and Civic Health Month where she works to bring voter registration into health care settings, including emergency rooms, hospitals, and community health centers.
-Founded in 2019 by Dr. Alister Martin, Vot-ER has helped tens of thousands of healthcare professionals and patients to get ready to vote and has appeared in the New York Times, the Stanford Social Innovation Review, the Washington Post, NBC, CNN, NPR, and more.
+Vot-ER works across all 50 states, in rural and urban communities, and in settings ranging from mobile clinics to major academic hospitals.
+Since 2020, Vot-ER has helped tens of thousands of healthcare professionals and patients get ready to vote and has appeared in the New York Times, the Guardian, the Stanford Social Innovation Review, the Washington Post, NBC, CNN, NPR, and more.

 Aliya was drawn to the connection between health and democracy through the combination of being raised by parents in the medical field and various defining experiences while studying, teaching, and working on housing and health initiatives.